zpnoob/tp/docs/DeveloperGuide.md

 5. **Improve Unicode character support for international contacts:**
    Currently, the application handles Unicode characters inconsistently across different fields.
-The TAG field is limited to alphanumeric characters and spaces, while the EMAIL field only accepts standard ASCII characters, preventing agents from working with clients who use internationalized email addresses with native scripts (e.g., Chinese, Arabic).
+The TAG field is limited to alphanumeric characters and spaces, while the EMAIL field only accepts standard ASCII characters, preventing agents from working with clients who use internationalised email addresses with native scripts (e.g., Chinese, Arabic).
 This creates barriers for telemarketing agents with diverse, multilingual client bases.
-To address this, we plan to extend the TAG field to accept all Unicode characters and extend the EMAIL field to support internationalized email addresses with foreign characters, while maintaining current restrictions for NAME and other fields to ensure data consistency.
+To address this, we plan to extend the TAG field to accept all Unicode characters and extend the EMAIL field to support internationalised email addresses with foreign characters, while maintaining current restrictions for NAME and other fields to ensure data consistency.